benjaminhadfield/Blockchain/README.md

 print(b1.is_valid)  # False

-# We can mine a block to make is valid again
+# We can mine a block to make it valid again
 b1.mine()
 print(b1.is_valid)  # True